Xunius/era5-dl/README.md

 ### 1. Batch download

-Send batch download jobs to retrieve large amount of data while saving the downloaded data into separate files, e.g. each for year.
+Send batch download jobs to retrieve large amount of data while saving the downloaded data into separate files, e.g. each for a year.

 E.g. to download u-wind and geo-potential during 2000-2001, on pressure levels 1000 and 800 hPa, while